Adenium obesum

 - Adenium obesum White.

-Average number of Adenium obesum seeds per kilo: 60,000.
+Average number of Adenium obesum seeds per kilogram: 60,000.

 Properties